How EU fund rules leave gaps in investor protection

 Massimo Doris, chief executive of Mediolanum, told Reuters that the bank's fee structure was "perfectly legal" and that the Irish central bank had approved its funds.
 The Central Bank of Ireland declined to comment on specific cases.

-Maffi's difficulties illustrate how Europe's 21 trillion euros ($23 trillion) asset management industry can shop around for regulators, creating gaps in investor protection.
+Maffi's difficulties illustrate how Europe's 21 trillion euros (18.5 trillion pounds) asset management industry can shop around for regulators, creating gaps in investor protection.
 Managers can choose to have their funds overseen in another European Union (EU) country that allows them to charge fees that wouldn't be permitted at home.
 It means they can legally circumvent the rules imposed in their own country.

 Under EU single-market rules, funds regulated in one member nation can be marketed across all of the bloc's 28 countries despite differences in rules.
 Ireland and Luxembourg are the two most coveted jurisdictions, with both offering tax advantages.